-The Registry continued its cross indexing process of comparing contributions to candidates reported by PACs with the contributions reported as being received by candidates.
-As of the printing of this report, the Registry has discovered 175 PAC contributions for 2010 that were not reported by candidates on their original campaign finance disclosure reports.
-This represents approximately 2.5% of the total number of PAC contributions made in 2010.
+The Registry continues its cross indexing process of comparing contributions to candidates reported by PACs with the contributions reported as being received by candidates.
+As of the printing of this report, the Registry is in the process of cross-indexing contributions for the 2015 year.

 All candidates and PACs are required by the Registry to correct any omission.
 If a candidate makes the correction timely and the omissions do not exceed the exemption of up to two omissions per calendar year totaling no more than \$2,000, the Registry takes no action.
-If a candidate fails to correct the omission or the omissions exceed the exemption, the matter is presented to the Registry for possible civil penalties.
+If a candidate fails to correct the omission or the omission exceeds the exemption, the matter is presented to the Registry for possible civil penalties.